YusukeAkamatsu0925/MSBGM/README.md

 Note that the above codes do not reproduce exactly the same results as TABLE I and FIGURE 6 (i) since prior distributions are randomly initialized by a multivariate normal distribution.

 [17] Y. Akamatsu, R. Harakawa, T. Ogawa, and M. Haseyama, "Multi-view Bayesian generative model for multi-subject fMRI data on brain decoding of viewed image categories," in Proc.
 IEEE Int.
 Conf.
-Acoust.,Speech Signal Process.
+Acoust., Speech, Signal Process.
 (ICASSP), 2020, pp. 1215–1219.

 # Requirements
 - Jupyter Notebook